RyanAngelo/trmnl-mbta/README.md

 Malden Center     |     2:37p |      2:38p |     2:52p |      2:53p |     3:07p |      3:08p
 Wellington        |     2:40p |      2:35p |     2:55p |      2:50p |     3:10p |      3:05p
 ```

+The `--once` flag is particularly useful with debug mode as it will run once and exit, making it easier to see the output without the continuous update loop.

 ## Display Format